mathworks-ref-arch/matlab-web-app-server-on-aws/releases/R2025a/README.md

 1. Look for the key named `MATLABWebAppServerAppsS3Bucket`, and click the corresponding URL listed under value.
 1. In the S3 console, click **apps**.
 1. Click **Upload** > **Add Files** to select and upload web apps (`.ctf` files).
 >**NOTE 1:** If you enable OIDC authentication, you can upload web apps from the apps home page.
 Any apps you upload via the apps home page are not synchronized with S3 bucket.
-To enable OIDC authentication, see [Configure OIDC Authentication](#configure-oidc-authentication).
+To enable OIDC authentication, see [Configure OIDC Authentication](#configure-oidc-authentication).<p>
->**NOTE 2:**  Only folders created within the APPS root level folder are supported.
+>**NOTE 2:**  Only folders created within the `APPS` root-level folder are supported.
 Subfolders within those folders are not supported.

 ## Get Password to EC2 Instance Hosting MATLAB Web App Server
 1. In the AWS management console, select the stack you deployed.